 - 1. California Critical Thinking Skills Test (CCTST) A mandatory requirement for graduation, the CCTST measures some skills related to critical thinking including formal logic and deduction. - 2.
-Critical-thinking Assessment Test (CAT) A test of critical thinking developed and disseminated nationally at Tennessee Tech University.
-The CAT assesses skills related to evaluating information, problem solving, and creative thinking. - 3.
 National Survey of Student Engagement (NSSE) The NSSE includes questions on the survey that provides an indirect measure to evaluate student perceptions of whether the institution helped them learn how to learn on their own, think critically and analytically, work effectively with others, and speak clearly and effectively.
 This survey is administered to a stratified random sample of freshmen and senior level students at TTU.